 While the GOES-15 GVAR data are captured and saved by a number of research groups, these unique and important pre-operational data should be part of the official GOES archive and be made available.

 Ideally as many groups as possible should get access to the pre-operational images and products.
-This would help test the flow and quality of the information before operations.
-This is especially important for Numerical Weather Prediction (NWP) applications.
+This availability would help test the flow and quality of the information before operations, which is especially important for Numerical Weather Prediction (NWP) applications.

 Acknowledgments

 A large number of people played important roles in the success of the GOES-15 Science Test.
 The contributors listed on the front cover of this report provided analysis of GOES-15 radiance data and Imager and Sounder products.
-Yet, it takes many, to accomplish the needed tasks to check-out a satellite.
+Yet, it takes many to accomplish the needed tasks to check-out a satellite.
 These include the government (NOAA, NASA), industry (Boeing, contractors, etc) and Universities (Cooperative Institutes, etc).
 Dan Lindsey and John Knaff (StAR/RAMMB), Gary Wade (StAR/ASPB), and Scott Bachmeier (UW/CIMSS) are specially thanked for their participation in the daily coordination where decisions were made to determine which test schedules should be implemented in order to either capture interesting weather events, or to meet the requirements for the various data tests and generation of products.
 Scott is also thanked for his many informative satellite blog posts.
 Istvan Laszlo is thanked for his input on the GSIP images.
 In addition, thanks to Kevin Ludlum (GOES Scheduling Lead) and the rest of the GOES-15 Team at NOAA/NESDIS Office of Satellite and Product Operations (OSPO), for coordinating and establishing the numerous schedules and sectors used during the Science Test.
 Matt Seybold and Natalia Donoho of the Satellite Services Division User Services are also thanked.
 The entire SAB staff is thanked for their analysis with respect to the tropical, fire, volcano and precipitation desks.
 Hyre Bysal, John Tsui, Ken Mitchell, J. Paul Douglas, Tom Renkevens and Mike Weinreb are thanked for their GOES engineering and calibration expertise.

-The following are also acknowledged for their detailed reviews of the final document: Leanne Avila, and Kate Maclay.
+The following are also acknowledged for their detailed reviews of the final document: Leanne Avila and Kate Maclay.

 This project was funded by the NOAA/NESDIS Office of Systems Development (OSD) via the GOES I/M Product Improvement Plan (GIMPAP).